MatthewZMD/.emacs.d/README.md

 ### Defer Garbage Collection

-Defer garbage collection further back in the startup process, according to [hlissner](https://github.com/hlissner/doom-emacs/blob/develop/docs/faq.org#how-does-doom-start-up-so-quickly).
+Postpone garbage collection earlier in the startup sequence to improve performance, as highlighted by [hlissner](https://github.com/hlissner/doom-emacs/blob/develop/docs/faq.org#how-does-doom-start-up-so-quickly).

-> The GC eats up quite a bit of time, easily doubling startup time.
-The trick is to turn up the memory threshold as early as possible.
+> Garbage collection can significantly slow down startup time, often doubling it.
+The key is to raise the memory threshold as early as possible.

 ```emacs-lisp
 (setq gc-cons-threshold 100000000)